Generating Large-Scale Trajectories Efficiently using Double Descriptions of Polynomials

 Smooth polynomial trajectories generated from minimizing jerk/snap are widely used in the navigation of quadrotors~\cite{Richter2013PolynomialTP,Burri2015RealtimeVM,Oleynikova2020OpenMPF}.
 Among these applications, the double descriptions of polynomial trajectory are frequently involved.
 One description, consisting of piece coefficients and piece times, is convenient for cost evaluation and trajectory configuration.
 Another description, consisting of piece end-derivatives and times, is convenient and stable for cost minimization~\cite{Bry2015AggressiveFO}.

-Although such double descriptions offer an efficient and accurate way to obtain energy-optimal trajectories, the overhead and instability are usually inevitable caused by numerical transformations between them~\cite{De2017NewNSS}.
-Besides, piece times are coupled into the transformation.
-Without knowing its structure, directly optimizing times can be very hard or quite inefficient.
-In this situation, many perturbed energy-optimal trajectories must be generated to approximate gradient at a single point~\cite{Mellinger2011MinimumST}, thus ruining the convenience brought by double descriptions.
+Although these double descriptions offer an efficient and accurate way to obtain energy-optimal trajectories, the overhead and instability are often inevitable caused by numerical transformations between them~\cite{De2017NewNSS}.
+Besides, piece times are coupled into transformations.
+Without knowing its structure, directly optimizing times becomes hard or quite inefficient.
+In this situation, many perturbed energy-optimal trajectories are often generated to obtain gradient information~\cite{Mellinger2011MinimumST}, thus ruining the convenience from descriptions.

 To overcome these drawbacks, we study the transformation between double descriptions.
 Its concrete structure and analytic expression are clearly provided, which is indeed a diffeomorphism.
 Leveraging its analytic form, we first design a scheme for linear-complexity jerk/snap minimization.
 Unnecessary computation on transformation is eliminated from this scheme, making its speed faster than many known schemes by at least an order of magnitude.
 Utilizing the smoothness, we also derive an analytic gradient for waypoints and times, which also enjoys minimal complexity.
 The exact gradient information makes it possible to directly optimize all parameters under complex constraints.